 Medium to large eggs, especially at room temperature, for a nice, even batter.

 You can run the eggs under hot water if you didn't have time to take them out in advance.

 I use a wheat flour to make this recipe, the all purpose flour is recommended for making cookies.

 Tip: to make gluten-free snickerdoodles, replace the all-purpose flour with rice flour or another gluten-free flour.

-This recipe is traditionally prepared with cream of tartar, which serves as a leavening agent and gives these snickerdoodles a little tangy taste.
+This recipe is traditionally prepared with cream of tartar, which serves as a leavening agent and gives a little tangy taste.
 Also with baking soda which helps to obtain a soft and chewy texture.
 In this recipe I replaced the cream of tartar with the same amount of baking powder.

 Salt and vanilla

 Add a small pinch of salt and pure liquid vanilla extract to bring out all the flavors and perfume in this cookie recipe.